adihrustic/Mullvad-WireGuard-Wrapper/README.md

 ## Usage
 ### Connecting to a server
-To connect to a server, simply write:
+To connect to a server, simply write
 ```
 mullvad connect <server>
 ```